 This is a completely different model in terms of who gets access to the data and when.
 And this leads us to consumers, citizens & customers.
 To interpret the data, they will have to be much more knowledgeable about what the data actually means.
 This drives a big educational agenda as well, not just in the environment sector but across society as a whole.
 Society will have to become much more critical but also more informed.

 There is the danger that with the digital agenda the information and opinions can be manipulated.
-Therefore citizens must become more critical of the information and the sources, not just agency and government sources, but particularly social media, where there is no standardised quality checking.
+Therefore citizens must become more critical of the information and the sources, not just agency and government sources, but particularly social media, where there is no standardized quality checking.
 What may happen is that these unregulated sources will get a rating, with reviews of the confirmation of source (like reviews on travel sites or Amazon).
 As is happening across society, data security, trust, privacy will also become increasingly important.
 Issues like these will become increasingly important with understanding and validating next-generation environmental information.

-I think in terms of concept, the The Copenhagen Wheel project is really interesting.
+I think in terms of concept, The Copenhagen Wheel project is really interesting.
 In this initiative, city bikes use energy generated from riding them to produce air quality data.
-Pedalling the bike provides enough power to enable air quality to be monitored through a sensor and communication pack integrated into the wheel.
+Pedaling the bike provides enough power to enable air quality to be monitored through a sensor and communication pack integrated into the wheel.
 The data is time/date and location stamped and shared on a publicly accessible website.

 While the quality of these sensors and the data might not be as good as that generated from conventional instrumentation, the concept that citizens carry on with their normal activities and at the same time generate and share data with other citizens it is very exciting.
 And the quality of the sensors will improve, and costs decrease so this concept can be extended to other ‘vehicles of opportunity’.
 That brings to the role of the regulatory framework.
 Should the implementation of these creative innovations be driven by regulation, or will society do the right thing of its own volition…?